Why and How Photographing Racetrack Playa in Death Valley in California

 A Dry Lake, Stones, Tracks, and Mountains

-Creating interesting photos of the Race Track Playa sailing stones is not as easy as it sounds.
+Creating interesting photos of the Racetrack Playa sailing stones is not as easy as it sounds.
 During the day the lights are blindingly harsh, and there is no shade to be found.
 The contrast of the scene is nearly absent when the sun is high in the sky.
-We have learned that our best option is to arrive early in the morning or to wait until the end of the afternoon.
+I have learned that my best option is to arrive early in the morning or to wait until the end of the afternoon.

-We made several trips to Race Track Playa before fully understanding how to capture the supernatural side of the natural scenes.
+I made several trips to Racetrack Playa before fully understanding how to capture the supernatural side of the natural scenes.
 Choosing a point of view is difficult because the stones are small.
-Fortunately, on our fourth trip, we understood how to position ourselves to properly manage the area containing the lake and the surrounding mountains.
+Fortunately, on my fourth trip, I understood how to position myself to properly manage the area containing the lake and the surrounding mountains.

 Photographing a geological curiosity is a possible approach for this site.
-But we are photographers who create artistic photographs.
-We wanted to take a step beyond documentary photography; we desired a more symbolic approach by appealing to the imagination.
-These photos will contribute to our collection of art prints "Around the Mind".
+But I am a photographer who create artistic photographs.
+I wanted to take a step beyond documentary photography; I desired a more symbolic approach by appealing to the imagination.
+These photos will contribute to my collection of art prints "Around the Mind".

-These photographs are part of one of our collections of artistic photographs.
-We chose to present them in our "Shades of Blacks and Whites" style because the lake, stones, and mountains showcase interesting textures and details.
+These photographs are part of one of my collections of artistic photographs.
+I chose to present them in my "Shades of Blacks and Whites" style because the lake, stones, and mountains showcase interesting textures and details.
 The most demanding element involved managing the sky.
-Indeed, during our first trips, we have always had blue skies without any clouds.
+Indeed, during my first trips, I have always had blue skies without any clouds.

-Finally, our perseverance paid off.
-During one trip, we were fortunate to experience many incredible clouds.
-As we often say in our landscape photography workshops, clouds are the language of the sky.
-They allow us to accentuate the messages that we want to transmit in our photographs.
+Finally, my perseverance paid off.
+During one trip, I was fortunate to experience many incredible clouds.
+As I often say in my landscape photography workshops, clouds are the language of the sky.
+They allow me to accentuate the messages that I want to transmit in my photographs.

 For these scenes, it is possible to use wide-angle lenses or long focal lengths, as the variety of subjects is unlimited.
-We also recommend using a tripod because and scene compositions can be difficult.
+I also recommend using a tripod because the framing and scene compositions can be difficult.

 Photographs Are a True Reward